AndysRobotics/microFramework/README.md

 This engine is 100% javascript with no dependencies and no server side processing/compiling required.
 This allows the engine to be served by any form of webserver.

 It is very lightweight (v1.0.000 is 11KB or 5.4KB minified) and will only render when required.
-There is no vertual DOM, all interaction with the DOM is via `data-` attribute tags.
+There is no virtual DOM, all interaction with the DOM is via `data-` attribute tags.
 Only 1 event listener is registered to the DOM keeping CPU/Memory requirements low.

 ---
 **NOTE**
 This engine is not recommended for very large project.
-It doesnt have components, and apart from for loops (explained bellow) all html objects will exist at all times.
+It doesn't have components, and apart from for loops (explained bellow) all html objects will exist at all times.

 ---